HimaValiveti/GANs/exercise.md

 * The generator masters in deception and the discriminator in identifying the counterfeit image.

+* This learning process continues until the generator becomes better at generating images that are indistinguishable from real ones which leads to generating high quality images.

 ## Implementation of GANs

 Basic libraries used for generating GAN architecture in python are tensor flow and keras.
 A simple adversarial generator and discriminator model architecture is explored.